johnelliott626/stock-trader/README.md

 to further develop my programming and problem-solving skillsets!

 The application is constructed with the Flask web framework and its associated languages, along with a SQLite database.
-The app functions to allow users to register and login to an individualized account and then perform stock-trading transaction with fictional currency based upon real-time market data via the [IEX Cloud API](https://iexcloud.io/docs/api/).
+The app functions to allow users to register and login to an individualized account and then perform stock-trading transactions with fictional currency based upon real-time market data via the [IEX Cloud API](https://iexcloud.io/docs/api/).

 As this project was created as part of a course, some distribution code was provided to aid in proper environment set up and to secure user sessions.
 More information on the distribution code can be found at the "Finance Problem Set" hyperlink or directly downloaded [here](https://cdn.cs50.net/2021/fall/psets/9/finance.zip) for reference.